vitali87/speculant-graph/README.md

 ## Using Different Models

-**The system works with ANY HuggingFace model!** The default is `openai/gpt-oss-20b`, but you can use Llama, Mistral, Qwen, or any other model.
+**The system works with ANY HuggingFace model!** You can use Llama, Mistral, Qwen, GPT-OSS, or any other model.

 ### Important: Tokenizer Alignment

 ⚠️ **Critical:** The tokenizer used to build the graph MUST match the verifier model's tokenizer.
 Otherwise, token IDs won't align and drafts will be meaningless.

+**Key Rule:** Same tokenizer for both graph building AND verification.
+If you use `meta-llama/Llama-3.1-8B` to build the graph, you MUST use `meta-llama/Llama-3.1-8B` as the verifier model.

 ### Example: Using Llama 3